pybind/pybind11_protobuf/README.md

   accessed through `__getattr__` and `__setattr__`.
 This saves a call to `Descriptor::FindFieldByName` each time the field is accessed and may be slightly more efficient.
+- `type(my_message_instance)` will give you a concrete type (python sees all unregistered messages as the base class type, specifically `google3.third_party.pybind11_protobuf.proto.ProtoMessage`).

+## Use Outside of Google3

+When exporting code to be built outside of google3, change the module path used for the base class proto bindings.
+This is defined as the `PYBIND11_PROTOBUF_MODULE_PATH` at the top of `proto_casters.h`.

+When building a module which depends on the proto casters in google3 and exporting the built binary for use outside of google3, it may also be useful to change this path, but is not required.
+An example of this is in the tests.

+In either case, modules which depend on the proto casters load the base proto bindings from linked symbols, not from disk.
+Therefore, the module path defined can be any arbitrary value (as long as it does not conflict with other module names) and does *not* require a corresponding module on disk.
+Put another way, shared libraries which use the proto casters are fully self-contained.

+However, it is *possible* to have a corresponding module on disk, which can be imported on its own.
+In that case, `PYBIND11_PROTOBUF_MODULE_PATH` must match the path to this module.
+The `proto` module defined in `proto.cc` in this directory is an example of this (and the default value of `PYBIND11_PROTOBUF_MODULE_PATH` is the path to this module).

 ## Features supported